California Residential Methane Emissions Characterization (CARMEC) Study

 Lawrence Berkeley National Laboratory (LBNL) is leading a field study to gather data on methane emissions from natural gas appliances and distribution systems in California homes.
 Richard Heath & Associates, Inc. (RHA, now part of Resource Innovations) and other organizations are working with LBNL to recruit homes and conduct measurements for this research study.

-In Spring 2025, we partnered with Self-Help Home Improvement Project (SHIPP) and Merced County Community Action Agency (MCCAA) to collect data from homes in the Redding and Merced areas.
-We thank the organizations and the people who participated and welcomed us into their homes.
+Earlier in our project, we partnered with Self-Help Home Improvement Project (SHIPP), Merced County Community Action Agency (MCCAA), and Maroma Energy Services to collect data from homes in the Redding, Merced, and Inland Empire of Califonria.
+We thank our partners for their hard work and our study participants for welcoming us into their homes.

 Who is funding this study?